While the real beauty of Grand Cayman lies beneath the water, there is still plenty to see on land. Some of these attractions include:-

 The National Trust's Mastic Trail, a 2 mile traditional footpath through unspoiled woodlands in North Side.

-Cayman Turtle Farm in West Bay, is the only one of its kind in the world.
+Cayman Turtle Center in West Bay, is the only one of its kind in the world.
 It is home to over 16,000 sea turtles, ranging in size from six ounces to six-hundred pounds each!
-The farm is a modern-day reminder of the turtle's role in the history of the Cayman Islands.
+The center is a modern-day reminder of the turtle's role in the history of the Cayman Islands.
 When Christopher Columbus first discovered the islands in 1503, he named them "Las Tortugas," meaning The Turtles.
 According to legend, there were so many turtles that the islands looked like they were covered with rocks.

 Hell; in West Bay, send a postcard from Hell!